 One molecule at a time

 If you wish to associate (or remove) a single molecule to a collection, you may do so directly from the molecule details page.
-There is a shortcut underneath the molecules structure, and a "collections" tab where you may manage this molecule's membership in all collections.
+There is a shortcut underneath the structure, and a "Collections" tab where you may manage this molecule's membership in all collections.
 When you click on the "remove" link, you are not deleting a collection, or a molecule, you are simply removing the name of that molecule from the collection list.